mefengl/vscode-i-dont-care-about-commit-message/README.md

 # I Don't Care About Commit Message

-A VS Code extension aiming to keep commit keystrokes to a bare minimum via LLM.
+Aiming to keep commit keystrokes to a bare minimum via LLM.

 ## Features ✨